Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 Relationships present a question you’d rather avoid: “Would you love me if I wasn’t impressive?”

 You enter relationships the way you enter everything else.
 With a strategy.
 You become the perfect partner, the ideal lover, the enviable spouse.
-You perform love more easily than you feel it.
-You achieve relationship milestones more naturally than you experience them.
+Performing love comes easier than feeling it.
+Achieving relationship milestones comes more naturally than experiencing them.

 The Pattern You Might Recognize